-- e) USB 3.0 or USB 3.0/eSATA external hard disk drives, formatted in a Microsoft Windows-compatible file system (FAT32 or NTFS), uncompressed data are acceptable. - 4) Label all media with the following: - a) Production date - b) Bates range - c) Disk number (1 of X), if applicable - d) Name of producing party - e) A unique production number identifying each production - 5) All productions must be produced free of computer viruses.
-Infected productions may affect the timing of your compliance with the CID. - 6) All produced media must be encrypted.
-Encryption format must be agreed upon prior to production. - a) Data deliveries should be encrypted at the disc level. - b) Decryption keys should be provided separately from the data delivery via email or phone. - 7) Passwords for documents, files, and compressed archives should be provided separately either via email or in a separate cover letter from the data.
+- iv) USB 2.0 thumb drives for Windows-compatible personal computers are acceptable; - v) USB 3.0 or USB 3.0/eSATA external hard disk drives, formatted in a Microsoft Windows-compatible file system (FAT32 or NTFS), uncompressed data are acceptable. - vi) Physical media should be delivered via overnight delivery service or courier. - vii) Label all media with the following: - (1) Production date - (2) Bates range - (3) Disk number (1 of X), if applicable - (4) Name of producing party - (5) A unique production number identifying each production - 4) All productions must be produced free of computer viruses.
+Infected productions may affect the timing of your compliance with the CID. - 5) All physical produced media must be encrypted.
+Encryption format must be agreed upon prior to production. - a) Data deliveries should be encrypted at the disc level. - Decryption keys should be provided separately from the data delivery via email or phone. - 6) Passwords for documents, files, and compressed archives should be provided separately either via email or in a separate cover letter from the data.